phirdeline/MathDuel/README.md

 # MathDuel
 And android multiplication quiz made as a schoolwork.
+You can play it [here](https://www.openprocessing.org/sketch/632883).

 The project is made with Processing in android mode but can also be compiled in Java mode.